-This setup is pretty much all you’d ever need in an apartment, and will provide lasting sonic clarity for even your grandkids to enjoy.
-Or your grandcats, if that’s how you roll.
+This setup is pretty much all you’d ever need in an apartment, and will provide lasting sonic clarity for even your grandkids to enjoy, not to mention your neighbors.

 It’s true: vintage gear yields the best bang for your buck, plus reuse is great for the environment.
 But thanks to its sustained resurgence in popularity, finding well-maintained, premium stereo equipment in the wild isn’t as easy as it was a few years ago.
 Your best bet is to find a reputable dealer of reconditioned vintage stuff, like the Sound Gallery in Austin or Audio Archaeology in Chicago, who can help you piece together a system and will guarantee its working order.

-The list of available nonsense and snake oil in hifi accessories is practically endless and can be tough to sort through.
+The list of available nonsense and snake oil among hifi accessories is practically endless and can be tough to sort through.
 These accessories, however, are worth your hard earned dough.View all accessories

 Wait, I thought you were going to explain 180 gram vinyl?

 Heavy vinyl is nice.
-It’s less likely to warp and, theoretically, it lasts longer.
+It’s more resistant to warping and, theoretically, it lasts longer.
 But it doesn’t sound any different than standard 140 gram vinyl.
-And unless you’re listening to the same couple of records over and over again, you shouldn’t worry your pretty little head about wearing out vinyl.
+And unless you’re listening to the same couple of records over and over again, wearing out vinyl isn't likely to be an issue.
 More than anything, it’s just a marketing gimmick or excuse to charge you more money. (“I sat right here and said I didn’t want no TruCoat!” —Bucky)

 It’s not to be avoided, necessarily, but it shouldn’t be sought out, either.